GaussBackyard/RNAStructureIdentifier/README.md

 To use the package, the only thing you need to install is Wolfram Mathematica [Free Trial](https://www.wolfram.com/mathematica/trial/).

-We have tested our package using Mathematica versions 11.3.0 and 12.0.0 under both UNIX and Windows system.
+We have tested our package using Mathematica versions 11.3.0 and 12.0.0 under UNIX and Windows system.

 ## References